National Institutes of Health (NIH)

 - NSF Reviewer Orientation Video: The Art and Science of Reviewing Proposals

-- 2016 Grants Conference webcasts and presentations.
+- 2016 Grants Conference webcasts.
 Topics include: Types of NSF Funding Opportunities, Proposal Preparation, Award Management, the Merit Review Process, the Faculty Early Career Development (CAREER) Program, and more.

 DoD’s research and engineering interests are focused on contributions that are critical to the nation’s defense with respect to novel or extended capabilities of military systems, rapid technology innovation, and healthcare of warfighters and veterans.
 To various degrees, the agencies fund basic research, applied research, and advanced technology development.
 The Basic Research Directorate has identified six current Emerging Scientific Research Areas: Synthetic Biology, Quantum Information Science, Cognitive Neuroscience, Understanding Human and Social Behavior, Novel Engineered Materials, and Nanoscience.
 An ecosystem of technical groups known as Communities of Interest cover 17 technical areas that integrate efforts throughout the DoD science and technology enterprise.
 The primary offices/programs that fund university research are listed below.